 A database will be switched to read-only mode when it exceeds the maximum storage size.
-(For Hobby accounts, exceeding the node count or relationship maximum count will also set the database to read-only status).

 If you don't want to upgrade to a higher plan, but would like to reduce the size to stay within the capacity of your current plan, you can follow these steps: